Anukriti12/Anukriti12.github.io/_posts/2020-06-21-Introduction-Blog.md

 ## Contribution Phase

-Now came the most challenging part of the selection process which was definitely the most important as well in which I had to pick some organisations and projects which were more inclined to my interests and with whom I could start off my open source journey.
+Now came the most challenging yet interesting part of the selection process which was definitely the most important as well in which I had to pick some organisations and projects which were more inclined to my interests and with whom I could start off my open source journey.

 Being an inquisitive person by nature, I always wanted to explore something different and hence, chose OCaml Organisation as I wanted to learn a new skill and put my knowledge related to Compilers in some practical use.
-I was intrigued by OCaml being a functional programming language and the way it can help us to solve problems much more effectively and in a simpler way.
-The first thing that I did after this decision was to quickly review some basic of Git that was all I required to get started.
+I was intrigued by OCaml being a functional programming language and the way it can help solve problems much more effectively and in a simpler way.
+The first thing that I did after this decision was to quickly review some basics of Git that was all I required to get started.

 I started contributing in the month of April which for me, was definitely an opportunity to explore my potential to code, to interact with people from across the globe, to be a part of a community that is working day and night to contribute to welfare of the human race through technology.
 I really worked very hard to be part and parcel of this amazing community and learnt some amazing stuff on my way.